Upscaling agroecological practices

-This project aims to promote the dissemination and adoption of agroecological practices around the world through research, lobbying and advocacy efforts.
+This project aimed to promote the dissemination and adoption of agroecological practices around the world through research, lobbying and advocacy efforts.

 In a context of a changing climate and growing concerns for more sustainable and healthy food systems, agroecology is gaining momentum as a scientific discipline, sustainable farming approach and social movement.

-There is growing anecdotal and case study evidence of its multiple benefits, from climate resilience to farm productivity.
-Yet its promotion by donors as well as in public agricultural policies, research and extension remains quite limited.
+However, despite growing anecdotal and case study evidence of its multiple benefits, from climate resilience to farm productivity, its promotion by donors as well as in public agricultural policies, research and extension remained quite limited.

 - Its negative image in the eyes of some donors, governments, researchers and farmers